 - Hendrik Lang, Senior Vice President of Supply Chain Strategy & Sustainability

-Last year, Lang says that BMW finalised 707 contracts for carbon-reduced products, resulting in a 1.7 million ton CO2 reduction in its supply chain for 2023.
-“We audit our suppliers to ensure compliance, using external auditing companies to validate these reductions,” says Lang.
+Lang said that sast year BMW finalised 707 contracts for carbon-reduced products, resulting in a 1.7m ton CO2 reduction in its supply chain for 2023.
+“We audit our suppliers to ensure compliance, using external auditing companies to validate these reductions,” he said.
 “This thorough approach allows us to report these figures in our annual report with confidence.”

-There are, he says, essentially two types of suppliers: those already on board with sustainability goals, and those who need more convincing.
+There are, he said, essentially two types of suppliers: those already on board with sustainability goals and those who need more convincing.

 To find out more about how to master complexity and control your supply chain destiny - join us at ALSC Global from 24-26 September 2024 in Detroit, Michigan.

-But collaboration varies based on the supplier’s readiness.
+However, collaboration varies based on the supplier’s readiness.
 For instance, in the case of aluminium wheels, BMW developed a new alloy specification to allow for higher use of secondary materials, increasing from 20-30% to 70%.
-Lang says, “this required us to work with other OEMs and suppliers to make this alloy a new industry standard, impacting the entire aluminium wheel industry.”
+Lang said is required BMW to work with other OEMs and suppliers to make the alloy a new industry standard, impacting the entire aluminium wheel industry.

 “We developed a new specification for an alloy that can handle more impurities, allowing the secondary material content to increase to 70% [from 20%-30%]”

-Collaboration is essential at all stages—from design to sourcing and production.
+Collaboration is essential at all stages of the value chain – from design to sourcing and production.
 A good example would be BMW’s approach to aluminium wheels, mentioned earlier.
 “By working with suppliers and other OEMs, the carmaker developed a new alloy that increased the secondary material content to 70%, says Lang.

 “In short, achieving our targets requires a varied approach, involving collaboration with suppliers, industry peers and standard-setting bodies to drive meaningful change throughout the automotive supply chain.